oemof/tespy/doc/using_tespy/intro.rst

 	my_plant.add_conns(so_pif, pif_cons, cons_val, val_pib, pib_si)

 If you want to set, reset or unset a connection parameter the same logic as for the components is applied.
-In this
+In this example, we want to unset the output pressure, because it would overdetermine our system.

 .. code-block:: python